Visiting Scholar Program

 Questions about the program and the application process should be addressed to the Director of Lecture Programs, or you may call (202) 745-3231.

 To see videos of past Visiting Scholar lectures, please click here.

-Visiting Scholar Lewis Hyde with students at Swarthmore College.
+Visiting Scholar Ka Yee C. Lee with students at Grinnell College.

 You may view a chronological listing of visits on the Online Calendar here.

-(Click on the scholar's name for a biographical sketch and schedule of campus visits.)
+(Click on the scholar's name for biographical information and schedule of campus visits.)